upc-ghs/flopyrw/README.md

 ## Writing MODPATH-RW input files
 Package extends from the `flopy` classes for writing `modpath` input files.
 For `modpath-rw`, additional classes are considered for writing dispersion, reconstruction and other configuration files required for the program.

-More to complete...
+Workflow for applying these packages follows the same logic than a `modpath-v7` simulation in `flopy`.

 ## Resources